iismajoranarossano/uda/2020/4ainf/primoQuadrimestre/README.md

   has a unique and ambitious approach to innovation, as exemplified in the London RoadLab initiative.
-- **A cleantech leader with market potential**:
-  The Mayor of London wants to ensure London is a zero-carbon city by 2050.
+- **A cleantech leader with market potential**: the Mayor of London wants to ensure London is a zero-carbon city by 2050.
   The value of London’s low carbon goods and services sector was worth £39.7bn in 2017/18, having grown by more than nine percent over the last two years and expected to continue at more than seven percent to 2021/22.